quentinsf/check_drobo/README.md

         command_line		sudo /usr/lib/nagios/plugins/check_drobo
     }

+You can modify this to use the -d option to the `check_drobo` script if you want to specify which one of several Drobo devices should be checked.

-and finally a service which uses the command:
+Then, finally, you can define a service which uses the above command:

-    define service{
+    define service {
         use                             generic-service         ; Name of service template to use host_name                       localhost
         service_description             Drobo Disk Space